-Before I left home this morning I packed my camera bag with my Nikkor 18-55 f/3.5-5.6.
-We had a lot of snow yesterday but the plows came late to my neighbourhood.
-Driving along slick snow packed roads wasn’t a good idea so I stayed home.
+Before I left home this morning I packed my camera bag with my AF-S DX Nikkor 18-55mm f/3.5-5.6 VR.
+We had a lot of snow yesterday but the ploughs came late to my neighbourhood.
+Driving along slick snow-packed roads wasn't a good idea so I stayed home.
 But this morning, with the roads cleared, I wanted to capture a winter scene.

 I pulled onto Blue Spring Road and I was hit by the beauty of that scene.
 The golden light of the early morning sun was reflecting off the snow on this tree-lined road and it was just wonderful.
-I stopped to snap a photo with my iPhone but before I could focus and compose my shot I had three cars waiting behind me.
-So I moved on.
-But I was disappointed.
+I stopped to snap a photo with my iPhone but before I could focus and compose my shot I had three cars waiting for me to move.
+So I moved on; disappointed.
 The scene on Blue Spring Road was better than what came later.
 I could have just let those cars wait.

 My commute this morning took along the Plainsboro side of Carnegie Lake along Mapleton Road.
 There were no cars behind me so I was able to stop and take this shot from the car using vividHR on my iPhone.
 Not my Nikon D5100.
 My iPhone.

 By the time I composed my shot I saw a few cars coming up the road behind me.
 The next photograph was taken on the corner of Mapleton Road just before it connects to Route 1 South.
 I had to pull over onto a side road near an apartment building.